In this section

 How do I apply?

-All applicants to the MMus who meet the criteria above are automatically considered for these scholarships.
+- All applicants to MMus in Performance who meet the criteria above are automatically considered for these scholarships.

 The Department of Music will notify candidates and invite them to interview.
 You'll be assessed on your interview and a performance.